Diabetes Prevention Guide

 To break the sedentary habit, start by noting how much time you spend sitting.
 Then look for ways to reduce that amount: Set the alarm on your phone to stand up and move for a few minutes every half hour; do stretches during commercials while watching television; pace the house during phone calls.
 A study published in the suggests the positive effect on diabetes risk factors may kick in after only three months.

 3. Drinking more than a glass of wine or two daily

-Nothing wrong with having a glass, maybe two, of wine.
-Research suggests doing so may even help prevent diabetes.
-But go beyond the one-to-two drink mark and things suddenly change.
-“Within limits, alcohol is linked with a number of health benefits including reduced inflammation, decreased clots and decreased insulin resistance, which is linked to type 2 diabetes,” explains Maryniuk, who notes these gains are seen most in women and in non-Asian populations.
+Nothing wrong with having a glass of wine.
+But go beyond the one-to-two drink mark, and things suddenly change.
+“Within limits, alcohol is linked with a number of health benefits, including reduced inflammation, decreased clots and decreased insulin resistance, which is linked to type 2 diabetes,” says Maryniuk, who notes these gains are seen most in women and in non-Asian populations.

 4. Skimping on shut-eye

 It isn’t the occasional bout of insomnia that wreaks havoc.
 It’s night-after-night, chronic sleep deprivation that raises your risk for diabetes.

 In a study of almost 337,000 people, published in 2022 in the journal Diabetes Care, participants who reported difficulty getting to sleep or staying asleep had higher blood sugar levels than those who said they rarely had sleep issues, suggesting that insomnia may increase the risk of developing type 2 diabetes.

 How so?
 “With ongoing sleep loss, your hormone levels can get thrown out of balance,” Maryniuk says.
 As a result, “the body may release more stress hormones, such as cortisol, which push up blood sugar.
 In addition, less insulin is released after meals, leading to higher blood glucose levels.
 These two factors over time increase blood glucose — and raise the risk of getting diabetes.”